German frustration erupts over Greece

 But he added that it would be a "fatal mistake" to think Greece's departure would resolve the problem.
 "Very few give any thought to the political stability of Europe being endangered if Greece gets thrown out," he said.

-Hermann-Otto Solms, a financial policy leader in Chancellor Angela Merkel's center-right coalition, said Greece should nevertheless start thinking about leaving the euro zone.
+Hermann-Otto Solms, a financial policy leader in Chancellor Angela Merkel's centre-right coalition, said Greece should nevertheless start thinking about leaving the euro zone.

 "If the referendum fails, Greece has no other option but to leave the euro zone," said Solms.

-Merkel's center-right coalition has been badly strained because a group of lawmakers in the ruling parties have voted against further support for Greece.
+Merkel's centre-right coalition has been badly strained because a group of lawmakers in the ruling parties have voted against further support for Greece.

-The leader of the center-left opposition Social Democrats (SPD), Sigmar Gabriel, said Merkel should go to Athens -- with European Commission chief Jose Manuel Barroso and France's Nicolas Sarkozy -- to convince their "conservative friends" in the opposition to support Papandreou's austerity package and avoid a referendum defeat which would oust Greece from the euro.
+The leader of the centre-left opposition Social Democrats (SPD.L), Sigmar Gabriel, said Merkel should go to Athens -- with European Commission chief Jose Manuel Barroso and France's Nicolas Sarkozy -- to convince their "conservative friends" in the opposition to support Papandreou's austerity package and avoid a referendum defeat which would oust Greece from the euro.

 "That would be the end," Gabriel said.
 "There would be an unavoidable recession which would hit Germany hard too."